DakobedBard/dsi-spark/pair.md

     the `label_name` of those predictions.
 Examine the content of the incorrect predictions and try to reason why the content is incorrectly predicted.

-13. Save your model as a pickle file.
-This will allow you to use the model make prediction about the label of new articles.

-14. To make prediction of new data, write a standalone python script that would take the file name of the file containing the new articles as a command line argument (use `argparse`).

-    The script should do the following:
-    - Read and preprocess the new data (`data/news_test.pkl`)
-    - Preprocessing must be the same as you have done to build the model above
-    - Put the new data in an RDD
-    - Find the 20 most common words in each article
-    - Unpickle your model and make predictions for the label of the article
-    - Write out a file with the predicted labels and the most common words

 <br>

 ##Extra Credit: Word2Vec